sarahgillet/sarahgillet.github.io/_posts/2023-02-10-blossom-build.md

 categories: [News, Robots]
 description:
 layout: news
+excerpt: We built three Blossom robots as a joined effort between Uppsala and KTH.
 ---

-In a joined building day, we build three [Blossom robots](http://guyhoffman.com/blossom-handcrafted-soft-social-robot/).
+In a joined building day, we built three [Blossom robots](http://guyhoffman.com/blossom-handcrafted-soft-social-robot/).
 Check [our github](https://github.com/sarahgillet/blossom-public/wiki) to find European distributors and the changes we made while crafting the robot.
 Big thanks to [USC Interaction Lab](https://github.com/interaction-lab) for organizing the worldwide workshop on building Blossom robots.